dexmac/api-validation-with-nightwatch/README.md

 # Intro

-# Validating APIs using NightwatchJS
+# Validating APIs with NightwatchJS

 NightwatchJS is a great tool for web-application end-to-end automation.